deployo/deployo.github.io/content/blog/_index.md

 ---
 title: Deployo Blog
-description: Web based server management tool.
+description: One click command execution from anywhere.
 ---